Multivariate Joint Recurrence Quantification Analysis: detecting coupling between time series of different dimensionalities: Discussion and Conclusion

-The Lorenz system is described by coupled first-order differential equations for the three variables $x$, $y$, and $z$
+The Lorenz system is described by coupled first-order differential equations for the three variables $x$, $y$, and $z$:

 where $\dot{x}$ is the derivative of $x$ with respect to time and $\sigma$, $\rho$, and $\beta$ are parameters in the model, which have the canonical values $\sigma = 10$, $\rho = 28$, and $\beta = 8/3$.
-The numerical solution to the three coupled differential equations in Eq.~\ref{eq:lorenz} gives rise to the famous Lorenz butterfly attractor (the phase space plot of system 1 in Fig.~\ref{fig:conceptual}).
+The numerical solution to the three coupled differential equations in Equation~\ref{eq:lorenz} gives rise to the famous Lorenz butterfly attractor, shown as the phase space plot of system 1 in Figure~\ref{fig:conceptual}.

 The harmonic oscillator is described by the second order differential equation